jjtoh016/Pneumonia-Detection/README.md

 # PneumoniaDetection
-Detecting Pneumonia using Deep Learning Algorithm
+Detecting Pneumonia using Deep Learning Algorithm.

+GUI of the program is developed using QtDesigner.

 Download all the files and put them in a single folder.